Back to Learning Center

 Types of Property During the Divorce Process

-• Community Property: All assets acquired by either spouse during the marriage are considered community property, meaning that they are equally owned by both spouses, even if the property is only held in one spouse’s name.
-Community property includes income earned during the marriage, financial accounts, retirement benefits, retirement account contributions, investments, and other assets.
-All property possessed at the time of divorce is presumed to be community property unless proven otherwise.
-Community property must be divided between the two spouses in a divorce.
+• Community Property: All assets acquired by either spouse during the marriage are considered community property, meaning that they are equally owned by both spouses, even if titled in one person’s name.
+Community property typically includes income, financial accounts, retirement benefits, and investments acquired during the marriage.
+Unless proven otherwise, all assets held at the time of divorce are presumed to be community property and must be fairly divided between the spouses.

 Why Is Property Division Important?